ibujjwalgoyal/Node-DB-Connections/README.md

 # Node-DB-Connections
-Connection different dbs with node.js as backend service.
+Connecting different dbs with node.js as backend service.